 Acoustic similarity increased through iteration

 Imitations of environmental sounds became more stable over the course of being repeated as revealed by increasing acoustic similarity judgments along individual transmission chains.
 Acoustic similarity ratings were fit with a linear mixed-effects model predicting perceived acoustic similarity from generation with random effects (intercepts and slopes) for raters.
-To test whether the hypothesized increase in acoustic simliarity was true across all seed sounds and categories, we added random effects (intercepts and slopes) for seed sounds nested within categories.
+To test whether the hypothesized increase in acoustic similarity was true across all seed sounds and categories, we added random effects (intercepts and slopes) for seed sounds nested within categories.
 The results showed that, across raters and seeds, imitations from later generations were rated as sounding more similar to one another than imitations from earlier generations, b = 0.10 (SE = 0.03), t(11.9) = 3.03, p = 0.011 (Fig. 2).
 This result suggests that imitations became more stable (i.e., easier to imitate with high fidelity) with each generation of repetition.

 Figure 2 Change in perception of acoustic similarity over generations of iterated imitation.
 Points depict mean acoustic similarity ratings for pairs of imitations in each category.
 The predictions of the linear mixed-effects model are shown with ±1 SE.
 Acoustic similarity increased over generations, indicating that repetition made the vocalizations easier to imitate with high fidelity.